canders1/ProSPer/README.md

 Additionally, you must supply the corpus and stem.

 ## RNNLM format

 The RNNLM models take a different format.
-The recurrent_formatting.py script can be used to create an RNNLM-formatted version of Transformer-formatted file as follows:
+The recurrent_formatting.py script (in the formatting directory) can be used to create an RNNLM-formatted version of Transformer-formatted file as follows:

 ```
-python3 input.tsv datatype rnn_model
+python3 recurrent_formatting.py input.tsv datatype rnn_model
 ```

 There are two kinds of RNNLM models: one trained on the PTB corpus and one trained on the Wiki2 corpus.
 The data for these models must be formatted separately, because they have different vocabularies.